LIINC/TCAV4OCT/README.md

 # TCAV4OCT
 Robust and Interpretable CNNs for Glaucoma Detection from OCT Images

-Code and Scripts for robust end-to-end deep learning models and interpretabilty analysis using Testing with Concept Activation Vectors (TCAVs, Been Kim, et al.) and corroboration with expert eye tracking, as described in paper: "Robust and Interpretable Convolutional Neural Networks to Detect Glaucoma in Optical Coherence Tomography Images."
+Code and Scripts for robust end-to-end deep learning models and interpretabilty analysis using Testing with Concept Activation Vectors (TCAVs, Been Kim, et al.) and corroboration with expert eye tracking, as described in paper: "Robust and Interpretable Convolutional Neural Networks to Detect Glaucoma in Optical Coherence Tomography Images" published in IEEE Transactions on Biomedical Engineering: https://ieeexplore.ieee.org/document/9286420.

 by Kaveri A. Thakoor, Sharath Koorathota, Donald C. Hood, and Paul Sajda